VuePress Tutorial 8 - Custom Footer

 To easily download the icons used in the footer you can also install the browser extension SVG Export (opens new window).
 After installing the extension, all you need to do is click the extension icon which will extract all of the SVGs including their inline styles from the current page.
 A new tab will open containing all of the extracted SVGs which you can then download.

-We'll be using icons for these social media sites in the footer:
+We'll be using icons for these social media sites as well as to an RSS feed for Code Monkeys in the footer:

 After downloading the icons the icons directory should look something like this: